JackV2020/websockets-Toon-and-python/README.md

      The default server is a websocket server running on my Toon 2.
      This is reachable from the Internet so this should work out of the box.
      You can also use another server if you like.
 Maybe the python script below?
      The client sends a message when you click the screen.
+     The message and the answer are shown on the screen.
      Every 5th message is flip.
      This makes the webserver send the message in reverse or just the way is was, after it receives flip again.